AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-object-headers.md

 ## Customizable headers

-Your Workfront  or group administrator  can customize the header of projects, tasks, and issues by using a layout template.
+Your [!DNL Workfront]  or group administrator  can customize the header of projects, tasks, and issues by using a layout template.

 This article describes the default headers for all objects, including projects and tasks and issues.

 For information about customizing information on the header of an object, see [Customize object headers using a layout template](../../administration-and-setup/customize-workfront/use-layout-templates/customize-object-headers.md).